dfds/crossplane-configuration-dfds/package/aws/README.md

 To test our composition, we should create an example(s) in the `examples\aws\[resource]` folder and provide the values we'd use to create the original resource.
 We should then try to deploy these and confirm that it behaves as expected.

+## Naming convention and package versioning
+Package should be versioned according to the API version of the AWS resource that it offer.
+If the resource that is referred in the composition has the apiVersion v1alpha1 then the package name should be <resource name>v1alpha1

 ## Dealing with breakning changes and migration
 Crossplane XRD supports defining multiple versions of the schema but one of them can be referenced by compositions in the package.
 This means that you cannot have resources created using different versions of the schema at the same time.
 This means one version of the schema can have its refrencable set at a time.
 However, this complicates the upgrade process, as it will require all claim objects being orphaned and be removed from Kubernetes before activating the new schema version.
 Then external resources on AWS can be imported using claim objects targeting the new schema version using external name annotation.
 This will in turn require huge coordination work all team that share the same packages, do this procedure at the same time.